FAQ's (Frequently Ask Questions)

 9. How can I request a Case Payout Quote from the Trustee?

 The Trustee requires written authorization before releasing any case payout information.
 Click HERE to view and print the Authorization Form.
 This document must be signed by the Debtor, the Joint-Debtor (if applicable), or their attorney before it is submitted to the Trustee’s office.
 Otherwise, the case payout quote request will be denied.
 A borrower’s certification, signature affidavit, or other loan closing document will not be accepted in lieu of the Debtor’s signature.
-A Case Payout Quote is provided for administrative convenience only, and in no way constitutes the Trustee’s consent or approval of any sale, purchase, or new debt by the Debtor.
+A case payout quote is provided for administrative convenience only.
+The Chapter 13 case and the case payout quote are both subject to audit upon receipt of the final payment.
+A case payout quote is an estimate of the remaining case balance based upon the information available.
+In no way does a case payout quote constitute the Trustee’s consent or approval of any sale, purchase, or new debt by the Debtor.
 The Trustee does not give his approval or disapproval for such transactions unless you and your attorney file pleadings with the Bankruptcy Court.
 You should contact your attorney about filing a motion with the Court before incurring debt or selling any of the property described above.

 10. How does active military duty affect my Chapter 13 case?